IEC Recognized Organization (RO) Canada Programs

 In the event of a missed deadline, any subsequent interest will require you to join our waiting list again.
 Your prior position on the waiting list will not be reinstated.

-The number of applications we received were significantly higher than spots available.
+You can find everything you need to know in our latest blog post and right here on our program page.
+The number of applications we receive as soon as we open are significantly higher than spots available..
 Joining the waiting list does not guarantee that you will be contacted, nor assisted by Stepwest.

 FAQs

-Will my IEC profile from the previous season still be valid for the next season?
+Will my IEC profile from the previous season remain valid for this process, or will I need to create a new one?

-I had an approved Working Holiday permit in the past, but my POE expired.
-I tried to apply again but it was denied, can I get approved under RO status?
+I previously had an approved Working Holiday, but my Port of Entry (POE) Letter expired.
+I attempted to apply again and was refused.
+Am I eligible to be approved under RO status?

 Try again!
 The regulation changed during IEC 2023.
 If you could not travel to Canada before your POE expired in the past, it no longer counts as a participation anymore.
 So apply again under regular IEC!